Upgrade to the __tier_name__

 Grilled Hot Pastrami Sandwich

-Another absolutely scrumptious foil-cooking homerun of a camping lunch, thanks to Kleinworth & Co.
+Another absolutely scrumptious foil-wrapped homerun of a camping lunch is this grilled hot pastrami sandwich courtesy of Kleinworth & Co.

 Grilled Halloumi Tacos